maurogabriel/hugo/content/posts/Fly Me To The Moon.md

 ---
-title : "Flye Me To The Moon (In Other Words)" date : "2020-07-18" author : "Mauro" tags : [ "music", "lyrics", ]
+title : "Fly Me To The Moon (In Other Words)" date : "2020-07-18" author : "Mauro" tags : [ "music", "lyrics", ]